agunghakase/Naptor/README.md

 - $naptor->write(2, "Rezero autocrawling fail ");

+#
- After you add naptor to your application, you can check via web to monitoring your application state

- Using browser  http://localhost/nagiosmain/  and then select Services in left menu.
+ After you add naptor to your application, you can check via web to monitoring your application state using browser  http://localhost/nagiosmain/  and then select Services in left menu.
 New application service will be added at your nagios service list.